EyasuTeshome/shifttracker/job-search/job-searching-set-up-your-introductory-1-1-with-your-career-coach-v2.md

 You don't need much preparation, but as a good practice, make sure to:

+- Use the SMART method to set goals and prepare a draft of you job searching plan.
+Check how to apply this method to job searching [here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/using-the-smart-method-to-create-your-job-search-plan.md).
+During your meeting, make sure you have your list close to you so you can share it with your coach easily.

 - Be ready to take notes.
 This means have a pen and notebook ready for your session, or a clean new file open on your computer.
-- Have your Job Searching SMART goals with you.
-Make sure you have your list close to you so you can share them easily.

 - Be prepared to talk about your goals and to work together on a plan to achieve them.

 ## Exercise